Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Great Blue Hole

-One of my must-do activities in Belize was visiting the famous Great Blue Hole, one of the largest of its kind in the world.
+One experience I really didn’t want to miss in Belize was visiting the famous Great Blue Hole, one of the most famous sinkholes in the world.

-This remarkable natural wonder formed from a collapsed cave when sea levels were much lower.
-Now, it’s a near-perfect circular coral reef, three hundred meters wide and one hundred twenty four meters deep, situated about seventy kilometers off the coast of Belize.
+The Blue Hole formed from the collapse of an ancient cave system when sea levels were much lower.
+Today, it’s an almost perfectly circular coral formation about 300 meters wide and 124 meters deep, located around 70 kilometers off the coast of Belize.

-Tours to the Great Blue Hole are full-day adventures, with a boat ride of about two to three hours each way and several hours spent at the site.
-But beware — the Blue Hole is located in open sea, so the boat ride can be quite rough, and seasickness is common.
-We were forewarned about this by our tour agency, and, in the end, we didn’t take the tour.
+Trips to the Great Blue Hole usually last the entire day, with a boat ride of around two to three hours each way and several hours spent at the site.
+But be warned: the Blue Hole sits out in the open sea, and the boat ride can get pretty rough, so seasickness is very common.
+The tour company warned us about this beforehand, and in the end, we decided not to do the tour.

-Another fantastic way to experience the Blue Hole is from the air, via a helicopter tour.
+Another amazing way to experience the Blue Hole is from above, on a helicopter flight.
 Unfortunately, we couldn’t make this happen either.

 .